Alfanar

 Overview

 Founded in 2004 by investment banker Tarek Ben Halim, Alfanar (meaning “lighthouse” in Arabic) is the Arab region's first venture philanthropy organisation.
-The UK-registered charity (1105048) has disbursed £7.9 million in tailored funding since inception, enabling social enterprises to self-generate £18 million in revenue.
-Alfanar's distinctive model combines grants and zero-interest loans with intensive management support, helping growth-stage social enterprises in Egypt, Jordan, Lebanon, and Palestine achieve financial sustainability while scaling their impact.
+The UK-registered charity (1105048) has disbursed £8 million in long-term funding and £4 million in capacity-building to 185 social enterprises, mostly in Egypt, Jordan, Lebanon, and Palestine.
+Alfanar's distinctive model combines grants and zero-interest loans with intensive management support, helping growth-stage social enterprises achieve financial sustainability while scaling their impact.
 The organisation focuses on children's education, youth employment, women's economic empowerment, and environmental resilience, with gender as a cross-cutting priority.
-In 2024, Alfanar supported 39 social enterprises with combined grants and technical support totaling £1.5 million.
+In 2024, Alfanar supported 39 social enterprises with combined grants and technical support totalling £1.5 million.
 The organisation was shortlisted for the Charity Awards 2025, with judges praising its “absolutely brilliant development practice.”

 Funding Priorities